Sorunome/mx-puppet-bridge/README.md

 It can be a hassle to have to tell the bridge what your access token is to enable double-puppeting.
 To circumvent that automatic double-puppeting is available.
-Configure your homeserver with [matrix-synapse-secret-auth](https://github.com/devture/matrix-synapse-shared-secret-auth) and set the secert for that homeserver in the `bridge.loginSharedSecretMap` mapping.
+Configure your homeserver with [matrix-synapse-secret-auth](https://github.com/devture/matrix-synapse-shared-secret-auth) and set the secret for that homeserver in the `bridge.loginSharedSecretMap` mapping.

 ### Adding of metadata for images, videos and audio
 Sent images, video and audio can have metadata added to them, for that make sure that `ffprobe`